egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 >   model validation data, will independent datasets be known or
 >   accessible to any modeller or analyst?

+Due to the complexity of the analysis, and the focus on inference, no data partitioning / testing on external data will be used.
+However, we will use a subset of the data for exploratory pilot analysis that informs the final model specifications (Campaspe catchment only, section 2.4.3).

 ------------------------------------------------------------------------

 ## 4.2 Implementation verification